altermo/vim-plugin-list/README.md

 This is a list of plugins.
 _TODO: categorize, document and remove not plugins_

-_Pleas tell me if non main links should take you to its place in list or to its website_

 _NOTE: this list may contain: mirrors, extensions to plugins, links that are not working and other things that are not related to vim plugins._

 _Other vim plugin lists: [awesome-vim](https://github.com/akrawchyk/awesome-vim), [awesome-nvim](https://github.com/rockerBOO/awesome-neovim), [neovim-official-list](https://github.com/neovim/neovim/wiki/Related-projects#plugins)_